Can Columbia afford to fund researchers with an additional year of employment?

 Yes.
 Until this year, Columbia has had an annual research revenue of over 1 billion dollars from the federal government.
 For the last several years, Columbia has left several hundreds of millions of those dollars unspent.
 In addition, in public tax filings, Columbia reports that over 8 billion dollars out of its $14.8 billion dollar endowment is “unrestricted.”
 For more information about Columbia’s financial situation, see this report from our union.
 As the former president of Harvard, Larry Summers, noted in a recent New York Times op-ed, “ways can be found in an emergency to deploy even parts of the endowment that have been earmarked by their donors for other uses.”

-Columbia is not forced to make these layoffs by their financial situation.
+Columbia is not forced to lay off workers by their financial situation.
 The administration is making a moral choice with our livelihoods, careers, and the security of our jobs in the balance.
 This is a miscalculation.
 As researchers, we are the core workers that implement the research priorities of the University and through our fellowships, grants, and preliminary data have supported the operating budget, mission, and brand of the university as we win federal funding.

 What are the chances this will actually work?

 Columbia is required by our union contract to provide funding through to the end of our appointments, even where the underlying funding was terminated.
 Our contract ensures that you cannot be fired outright without “just cause.”
-In both of these cases, Columbia has already done what they often claim is impossible: Marshalled the university’s vast financial resources to support specific student workers and postdocs.
+In both of these cases, Columbia has already been pooling the university’s vast financial resources to support specific student workers and postdocs.
 Meeting our demand is a natural extension of actions the university has already taken.
-It is only a matter of will.

 Who is this being sent to?
 Who will see my name when I sign on to support workers?